Pradumnasaraf/docker-docs/content/guides/language/bun/containerize.md

 ## Run the application

-Inside the `c-plus-plus-docker` directory, run the following command in a terminal.
+Inside the `bun-docker` directory, run the following command in a terminal.

 ```console
 $ docker compose up --build
 ```

-Open a browser and view the application at [http://localhost:8080](http://localhost:8080).
+Open a browser and view the application at [http://localhost:3000](http://localhost:3000).
 You will see a message `{"Status" : "OK"}` in the browser.

 In the terminal, press `ctrl`+`c` to stop the application.

 ### Run the application in the background

 You can run the application detached from the terminal by adding the `-d` option.
-Inside the `c-plus-plus-docker` directory, run the following command in a terminal.
+Inside the `bun-docker` directory, run the following command in a terminal.

 ```console